 - Banff Adventures

 Guided E-bike Tours

-Enjoy an easy guided sightseeing tour to some of Banff's most iconic location with an expert local guide from White Mountain Adventures or Banff Cycle.
+Enjoy an easy guided sightseeing tour to some of Banff's most iconic location with an expert local guide from Banff Cycle, White Mountain Adventures or Bikescape (e-mountain bike).
 Choose from a selection of daily guided tours or get in touch to book a custom tour that's exactly right for you.

-Please note: E-bikes are not permitted on most trails in Banff National Park.
+E-bikes are only permitted on select trails in Banff National Park.
 Find out more from Parks Canada.

 BANFF LEGACY TRAIL

 Starting points: Valleyview Picnic Area, Cascade Ponds, Vermilion Lakes, East end of Banff Avenue

 From the town of Banff, the Banff Legacy Trail provides bikers with two options: heading east toward the Banff National Park gates, a route which parallels the TransCanada Highway and spectacular Mount Rundle; or heading west along Vermilion Lakes to link up with the Bow Valley Parkway.